apache/skywalking-infra-e2e/docs/en/concepts-and-designs/module-design.md

 It could have these settings:
 1. **interval**: How frequency to trigger the action.
-1. **times**: how many times the operation is triggered before aborting on the condition that trigger had failed always. `0=infinite`.
+1. **times**: How many times the operation is triggered before aborting on the condition that the trigger had failed always. `0=infinite`.
 1. **action**: The action of the trigger.

 ### Verify